Metassive/PunkPink-add-ons/README.md

 2 – Press Ctrl+J (this will join all the add-ons into one)

+* Tip: If you click the "Viewport Shading" button you will be able to see how your wearable looks.

 3 – Go to the “Shading” tab

 4 – In the right column there is a ball icon called “Material Properties”, enter there.